 Have any HPB stores won a union election yet?

 Yep!
-Stores in Minnesota, Illinois, and Indiana have all filed for elections with the national labor board, and six stores have voted yes to unionize so far.
+Stores in Minnesota, Illinois, Kentucky, Kansas, and Indiana have all filed for elections with the national labor board, and 12 stores have voted yes to unionize so far.

 What kinds of benefits and protections have HPB workers won already?

 Thanks to the hard work of our members, we’ve already secured a comprehensive COVID safety policy, and are currently at the negotiating table to guarantee our benefits in a union contract.